SAMM — SecuryTik Active Mikrotik

 Languages

-English, Arabic (right-to-left), Turkish, French, Spanish
+English, Arabic (right-to-left), Russian, Persian (right-to-left),

-and German.
-Each user picks their language from the top bar or their
+Turkish, French, Spanish and German.
+Each user picks their

-profile; the choice is remembered per account.
+language from the top bar or their profile; the choice is remembered per account.

 The translation editor